rob-bl8ke/llm-dev-container/README.md

 This project sets up a **fully containerized** environment for developing with LLMs, AI libraries, and Jupyter Lab — with **no local Conda or Python installation** required.

+‼️Ensure to take a look at the possible gotchas getting this to run for the first time.

 ## 🔧 What's Included

 - **Miniconda** + Mamba for Python environment management